Climate change in France

-Climate change in France has caused some the greatest annual temperature increases registered in any country in Europe.
+In France, climate change has caused some the greatest annual temperature increases registered in any country in Europe.
 The 2019 heat wave saw record temperatures of 46.0 °C. Heat waves and other extreme weather events are expected to increase with continued climate change.
-Other expected environmental impacts include increased floods due to both sea level rise and increased glacier melt.
+Other expected environmental effects include increased floods due to both sea level rise and increased glacier melt.
 These environmental changes will lead to shifts in ecosystems and affect local organisms.
 Climate change will also cause economic losses in France, particularly in the agriculture and fisheries sectors.

 The Paris Agreement on climate change, under France's presidency, was negotiated and agreed in 2015 at COP21.
 France subsequently set a law to have a net zero atmospheric greenhouse gas emission (carbon neutrality) by 2050.
 Recently, the French government has received criticism for not doing enough to combat climate change, and in 2021 was found guilty in court for its insufficient efforts.